The Width of the A3/A4 2:1, After Tuning A3/A4 as a Pure 4:2

 On the other side of the scale, I’ve measured 2:1’s as wide as 3.7 c. when the 4:2 was pure.
 What is very interesting to me about those pianos is that most of the time on those, the prime 5ths wouldn’t let me contract the 2:1 much at all – maybe only .5 c. or so.
 If I try to contract the A3/A4 much at all, the prime 5ths (A3/E4 & D4/A4) would start to get too narrow and start beating too fast.

-I might only be able to contract it by .5 c. or so.
-On those pianos the A3/A4 4:2 ends up actually being narrow.
+I might only be able to contract the prime octave by .5 c. or so.
+Which means the prime octave 4:2 width ends up actually being narrow.

 In the more normal situations, where the pure 4:2 creates a .9 c. – 1.7 c. wide 2:1, most of the time the location of A3 won’t need to be moved too far away from it’s pure 4:2 location to get the 5ths to sound good and fit within the A3/A4 prime octave.
 And the 4:2 will not beat as much as the 2:1.

-When the pure A3/A4 :2 creates a pure A3/A4 2:1, in order to get the prime 5ths to work and sound good, A3 needs to be lowered more than usual and creates similarly wide 4:2 and 2:1 A3/A4 octaves.
+Whenever the pure A3/A4 4:2 results in a pure A3/A4 2:1, in order to get the prime 5ths to sound good and at least approach the -1.5 c. width, A3 needs to be lowered a bit more than usual.
+This creates similarly wide 4:2 and 2:1 A3/A4 octaves.

 Sometimes on some pianos, a pure A3/A4 4:2 resulting in a pure A3/A4 2:1 requires some larger compromises when mapping both A2 and A5.